The Sage Oracle (BES980UK) Review

 Brewing System – 4.5/5

-The Oracle eliminates the wait time between brewing and steaming thanks to its dual boilers.
+Like the Sage Dual Boiler, the Oracle eliminates the wait time between brewing and steaming thanks to its dual boilers.
 Now you can pull your espresso and steam your milk at the same time.
 The pump, capable of maintaining 15 bar pressure, ensures that the extraction happens at the ideal pressure, while the PID that lets you set the brewing temperature.
 This is good news because, according to Coffee Technicians Guild (1):

 The tighter control provided by a PID system will make it easier to guarantee that you will get a perfect shot each and every time.